dynsdjs/dynsdjs/README.md

 ## Plugins

 You can extend this Daemon by creating a package that has a name that starts with `dynsdjs-plugin` prefix.
-In order to use it, it's just required to install it in the current `dynsdjs` folder.
-For eg.:
+In order to use it, it's just required to install it globally or in the current working directory, so `dynsdjs` will be able to auto-detect it.

 ```
 $ npm install -g dynsdjs-plugin-api